How to Use Windows 10 Built-in Tool [Overall Guide]

 As we can learn, VideoSolo Screen Recorder can bridge the gap of Windows 10 built-in screen recorder, such as providing more recording settings, changeable shortcuts, the ability to edit recordings, and so on.
 In the next, let’s see the main features in detailed of this powerful screen recorder.

 VideoSolo Screen Recorder will keep the recording quality at its best state.
-After finishing the recording, it can save the output videos with the best HD quality, so no matter what activities you try to record with VideoSolo, you will get the HD recordings for having enjoyable later playback.
+It can save the output videos with the best HD quality, so no matter what activities you try to record with VideoSolo, you will get the HD recordings for having enjoyable later playback.

 VideoSolo Screen Recorder offers a video recorder, audio recorder, webcam recorder, game recorder modes for people to capture different screen activities within one app.
-It can also detect microphone sound and allows people to adjust the volume of both microphone and system sound before recording.
+It also supports recording locked window so that you can deal with other desktop tasks while recording without disturbing it.

 To better control the recording, VideoSolo Screen Recorder provides options people to change the shortcuts for starting or ending the recording based on their own keyboard using habits.

-If you are going to record a long video, VideoSolo Screen Recorder also offers a schedule recording function to let you preset the start and endpoints for recording.
+If you are going to record a long video, VideoSolo Screen Recorder also offers a schedule recording & auto stop function function to let you preset the start and endpoints for recording.
 When you turn it on, the recording will begin and end at the time you set without controlling the app by yourself.

-Except for the above attractive features, VideoSolo Screen Recorder brings even more benefits to help record Windows and Mac screens with a better user experience.
-For example, the drawing panel provided to add annotations on the recordings, mouse tracking function for making video tutorials, and advanced recorder mode for providing advanced functions like "Lock Windows" and "Around Mouse".
-Although VideoSolo Screen Recorder is a seemingly simple screen recorder, it contains the most useful tools we may need during the screen recording process.
-So, we recommend you install VideoSolo Screen Recorder as a backup to the Windows 10 built-in screen recorder in advance.
-You can free download it here:
+VideoSolo Screen Recorder brings many benefits to help record Windows and Mac screens with a better user experience.
+Although it is a seemingly simple screen recorder, it contains the most useful tools we may need during the screen recording process.
+If you’d like to have a try, free download it here:

 FAQs About Recording Screen on Windows 10 and the Built-in Tool

-Here we have collected some common questions that users often encounter when using the Windows 11/10 built-in screen recorder, hoping to help you better understand the "Xbox Game Bar" PC screen recording feature.
+Here we have collected some questions that users often ask when using the Windows 11/10 built-in screen recorder, hoping to help you better understand the “Xbox Game Bar” PC screen recording feature.

 Why is there no sound on the Windows 10 video recording?